Miss Universe Nepal 2021: Hosts and Performer

 Like the 2020 edition, Subeksha Khadka (Miss Nepal International 2012 and World Miss University Nepal 2017) hosted everything from the Grand Final Press Presentation.
 As for the final however, instead of Rabi Rajkarnikar, Presca Udas hosted the event with Subeksha Khadka.

 Sushant KC was the performer for the Evening Gown round.

 Selection of Participants

-Applications for Miss Universe Nepal started on 22 September and applications ended on 30 September.
+Applications started on 22 September and applications ended on 30 September.
 The official press presentation for the pageant was on 10 October 2021.

 'The Mystical Crown'

 A new crown wad used to award the winner of the pageant for the 2021 edition.
 The headwear is known as "The Mystical Crown" and was crafted by Shree Balaji Diamond.

 The crown was inspired from Newari architecture with aesthetics from Tibetan culture with inspirations from places of worship for Lord Bhairava and Gautama Buddha.
 The crown includes more than 3200 pieces of diamonds with an approximate weight of 312 carats, topped off with a playful dangling of south sea cultured pearls and kyanite stones which are locally mined and cut in Nepal.